omoral02/ui_dashboard/README.md

 * A tool to test web-services responses on a customer's project with retrievable troubleshooting sessions.
 (WIP)

-* Agents a tool to to customize and test dynamic and static map rendering on different JS lib versions and browsers through storeable sessions.
+* Agents a tool to customize and test dynamic and static map rendering on different JS lib versions and browsers through storeable sessions.
 (WIP)

 * A centralized dashboard that agents can use in order to review